huoww07/Bioinformatics-for-RNA-Seq/lessons/01_Setup.md

 `srun --pty -t 3:00:00  --mem 16G  -N 1 -n 4 bash`

+Note that if you go through this workshop in multiple steps, you will have to rerun this step each time you log in.

 2. Change to your home directory
 `cd ~`
 Or, if you are using a project directory: